pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_overview.md

 70        }
 71    }
 72}
 ```

 ### Publish and subscribe

-Subscribe to a channel; publish is triggered on PNConnectedCategory in the listener above.
+Subscribe to a channel; publishing is triggered in the status listener on PNConnectedCategory:

 ```
 `1[self.client subscribeToChannels: @[@"hello-world-channel"] withPresence:YES];